Lake Ouachita Field Office

 The Lake Ouachita Vista Trail

 Lake Ouachita Vista Trail is an un-surfaced hiking and mountain biking trail winding along the southern shore of Lake Ouachita.
-Being developed by volunteers in cooperation with the US Army Corps of Engineers and the US Forest Service, plans call for the trail to extend 35 to 40 miles along the shore, connecting private resorts and public campgrounds before linking up with the Charlton Trail to the east.
+Developed by volunteers in cooperation with the US Army Corps of Engineers and the US Forest Service, the trail extends 44 miles from Denby Bay to Avery Recreation Area near Blakely Mountain Dam, connecting private resorts and public campgrounds .
 Parking is provided at each trailhead, and benches are placed along the trail for hikers to take a break.

 For more information visit http://www.lakeouachitavistatrail.org/.